MadeAgents/HammerBench/README.md

 For more details, please refer to our paper.

 ## Data
-All of our datasets are in "data/en/", use the shareGPT format.
+Please download our dataset using the following link: [HammerBench](https://huggingface.co/datasets/MadeAgents/HammerBench) We give some examples of our datasets in 'data/', use the shareGPT format.
 ```
 {
       'id':17,